Barbell Buying Guide

 Knurling is all about preference, some people prefer an aggressive knurl to help them maintain their grip on the bar, whereas others prefer a softer knurl to allow for a variety of training without so much damage to your hands.

 The softer knurl on our Team Bar is ideal for a wide range or training discipines.

 Bearings and bushings affect the spin of the sleeve on the bar, sleeve spin is important when performing Olympic lifts such as the snatch or the clean & jerk.
 A smooth spin will minimise any excess torque on your hands or wrists whilst moving through the phases of the lift.

 Our Team Bar features a combination of steel ball bearings and needle bearings for a smooth spin, whereas the Evolution Bar has ball bearings and steel bushings, allowing us to offer the bar at a lower price point for those starting out with barbells or anyone looking to purchase in bulk.

-We coat our Team and Evolution bars with Zinc for the silver finish (and black powder on the black Team Bar).
+We coat our Team and Evolution bars with Zinc for the silver finish (and black zinc on the black Team Bar).
 The finish helps protect the steel from rusting with proper maintenance.
+The finish of the barbell has an effect on the feel of the barbell shaft, helping to improve or reduce grip and providing additional rust protection.
+The different finishes available (zinc,chrome,stainless steel,oxide) do influence the cost of the barbell.
 Find out more about barbell care here.